haochench/TPPI-Net/ReadMe.md

 ```

-**Implemented networks including**:
+## Implemented networks

-TPPI-Net
+**TPPI-Net**

+**TPPP-Nets**
-TPPP-Nets (**I modified them slightly to make them have higher classification accuracy.
-If you are interested in these models, please refer to their official implementations**):
+(Notice: I modified them slightly to make them have higher classification accuracy.
+If you are interested in these models, please refer to their official implementations):

 1. 1D CNN:
    source code: I can't find it -.-

 2. 2D CNN:
-   1. source code of paper1: -.-
+   source code of paper1: -.-
-   2. 2. source code of paper2: -.-
+   source code of paper2: -.-

 3. 3D CNN:
-   1. source code of paper1: https://github.com/AminaBh/3D_deepLearning_for_hyperspectral_images
+   source code of paper1: https://github.com/AminaBh/3D_deepLearning_for_hyperspectral_images
-   2. source code of paper2: -.-
+   source code of paper2: -.-

 4. HybridSN:
    source code: https://github.com/gokriznastic/HybridSN